altfatterz/altfatterz.github.io/_posts/2018-12-06-running-multi-node-elasticsearch-cluster-locally.md

 <p><img src="/images/2018-12-06/kibana.png" alt="Kibana with authentication" /></p>

-And now you can login with the `elastic` user.
+And now we can login with the `elastic` user.

 ### Conclusion